systemcarl/folio/README.md

 #### Logging
 Server side events are automatically logged and formatted using [*Pino*](https://getpino.io/).
 Events are sent to the application's standard output to capture logs in the console or environment log files.
+In development, [`pino-pretty`](https://github.com/pinojs/pino-pretty) is used to format the log output.

 #### Error Monitoring & Performance Tracking
 To enable [*Sentry*](https://docs.sentry.io/platforms/javascript/guides/svelte/)